KornelJahn/truenas-core-tailscale-jail/README.md

     ```
     inside the jail.

-12. Next, assign the host IP address to the environment variable `SETUP_HOSTIP` and run the `ipfw` NAT setup script:
+12. Next, run the `ipfw` NAT setup script:
     ```
-    setenv SETUP_HOSTIP <the-ip-of-the-truenas-host-goes-here>
-    ./setup-ipfw-nat.sh
+    ./setup-ipfw-nat.sh <host-ip-address> [<ports>]
     ```
-    Optionally, the forwarded ports can be configured likewise via the `SETUP_PORTS` environment variable that awaits a list of protocols & ports in the following format: `'proto1/port1 proto2/port2 [...]'`.
-For example, `tcp/22 tcp/443 tcp/2049 tcp/5201` that corresponds to forwading SSH, HTTPS, NFS4, and iperf3 connections, respectively.
+    where the `<ports>` argument is optional.
+It can be used to configure forwarded ports, and takes the following format: `'proto1/port1 proto2/port2 ...'`.
+For instance,
+    ```
+    ./setup-ipfw-nat.sh 192.168.1.2 'tcp/22 tcp/443 tcp/2049 tcp/5201'
+    ```
+    would set up forwading SSH, HTTPS, NFS4, and iperf3 connections, respectively, to `192.168.1.2`.

 13. Restart the jail.